Arsenal 5 Bolton Wanderers 1

 Genteel Highbury had expanded during Victorian times.
 High-density housing spread across open fields; only the protected space of Finsbury Park halted this relentless march, which promptly headed west towards Holloway Road instead.
 Arsenal successfully tapped into a working class population eager to watch football every other Saturday.
 Crowds doubled overnight, and by 1932 the average gate exceeded 40,000.

 Kings Cross was just three miles distant.
 A substantial engine shed – with adjacent freight sidings – had been built near Belle Isle, where the Great Northern line looped around to pass beneath Regent’s Canal.
 This provided stabling for dozens of locomotives.
-Tightly-packed lines filled the area between Regent’s Canal and York Way, while passenger services travelled through tunnels beneath.
+Tightly-packed lines filled all the available space between here and York Way, while passenger services travelled through tunnels beneath.
 Many railway workers began supporting their new local team.

-Top Shed and goods yard closed in 1963 after years of decline.
-Nyloned-up prostitutes wearing second-hand Soho heels no longer haunt Goods Way, and the whole vast site has now been redeveloped.
-British Rail built a new depot just south of Finsbury Park station; this remained operational for barely two decades, but was much loved by railway enthusiasts because of its resident fleet of Deltic diesels.
+Shed and goods yard closed in 1963 after declining for many years.
+Nyloned-up prostitutes wearing second-hand Soho heels no longer haunt Goods Way; the whole vast site has now been redeveloped.
+British Rail built a new depot just south of Finsbury Park station, which remained operational for barely two decades but was popular among railway enthusiasts because of its resident fleet of Deltic diesels.

 Arsenal became members of Division 1 after the Great War.
 No-one knew exactly why or how – a sixth-place finish in 1915 hardly merited promotion – but well-connected chairman, Sir Henry Norris, was widely presumed to have exerted his considerable influence.
-They soon became known as “the Bank of England club” and amassed sufficient wealth to make Herbert Chapman Britain’s best-paid manager.
+They soon became known as “the Bank of England club” and made Herbert Chapman Britain’s best-paid manager.

 Chapman had been banned from football when Leeds City were found guilty of illegally paying players.
-He successfully appealed this decision and took over at Huddersfield, leading them to a 1922 FA Cup win along with First Division titles in 1924 and 1925.
-His teams introduced counter-attacking football to Britain, playing fast balls out of defence to fast wingers who could deliver accurate passes across the penalty area.
+He successfully appealed, took over at Huddersfield and led them to a FA Cup win followed by two First Division titles.
+His deep-lying team exemplified counter-attacking football, breaking quickly from defence with fast wingers who played accurate passes across the penalty area.

 Nine eventful years cemented Arsenal’s lasting legacy.
-In addition to tactical brilliance – captain Charlie Buchan quickly understood the opportunity presented by offside law changes, and devised a 3-4-3 formation perfect for scoring breakaway goals – Chapman wasn’t above deploying occasional sharp practice or backhanders.
+In addition to tactical brilliance – captain Charlie Buchan quickly assimilated offside law changes, and devised a 3-4-3 formation perfect for counter-attacking play – Chapman wasn’t above deploying sharp practice or occasional backhanders.
 These strategies worked; his greatest side successfully emulated Huddersfield, winning both the 1930 FA Cup and successive championships.

 Highbury was also redesigned.
-It originally resembled many other Archibald Leitch new-builds, one substantial stand with extensive banked terraces; this trusted – if unadventurous – formula ensured London’s biggest capacity.
+It originally resembled many other Archibald Leitch new-builds, one substantial stand with extensive banked terraces.
+This trusted formula ensured London’s biggest capacity.
 But growing prestige demanded facilities to match, and Chapman’s relentless drive initiated sweeping changes that began with a magnificent new West Stand.

 Engineers had traditionally built football grounds.
 Arsenal innovated by securing the services of acclaimed architect, Claude Waterlow Ferrier; his bold design, producing two near-identical stands, combined Thirties elegance and neat functionality.
 The West – hemmed in by houses – could only really be seen from inside Highbury, but its counterpart on Avenell Road featured an imposing Art Deco facade with lavish marble interiors.

 Arsenal’s longest barren spell spanned eighteen post-War seasons.
-They won no trophies between 1953, when Whittaker delivered their record-breaking seventh Championship, and 1970.
-Club physio turned manager Bertie Mee ended this run when his disciplined, resilient side won the Fairs Cup (beating Anderlecht) before unexpectedly achieving a first-ever League and Cup double in 1970-71.
+They won no trophies between 1953 – when Whittaker delivered their record-breaking seventh Championship – and 1970.
+Club physio turned manager Bertie Mee ended this run when his disciplined, resilient side won the Fairs Cup before achieving a first-ever League and Cup double in 1970-71.

 The journey

 We certainly didn’t want any hold ups today.
-Light southbound traffic saw us reach our rented parking space near Tollington Park by mid-afternoon; making it back home afterwards would have been awkward, so I booked into the Premier Inn at Cannock.
-Clear skies and open roads – apart from one niggly small-hours diversion around Warwick – got me there just after two am.
+Light southbound traffic saw us reach our rented parking space near Tollington Park by mid-afternoon.
+Making it back home afterwards would have been awkward, so I booked into the Premier Inn at Cannock.
+Clear skies and open roads – apart from a niggly small-hours diversion around Warwick – got me there just after two.

 The ground

-Highbury changed little for fifty years.
-One goal-end terrace – accessed between houses on Gillespie Road, where Stadium Mews is now – had been extended when the West Stand replaced Leitch’s original Spion Kop.
-German incendiary bombs destroyed its original roof during April 1941, also damaging Mayfield’s adjacent laundry.
-During the ground’s early years this would regularly engulf nearby spectators in clouds of steam.
+Little changed here for five decades.
+The extended North Bank – behind houses on Gillespie Road, where Stadium Mews is now – had become Highbury’s popular terrace after Ferrier’s first stand was built.
+German incendiary bombs destroyed its recently-built roof during April 1941, also damaging Mayfield’s adjacent laundry.
+This would regularly engulf nearby spectators in clouds of steam during the ground’s early years.

-Chapman’s clock occupied a gantry opposite.
+Chapman’s clock eventually occupied a gantry opposite.
 This banking therefore became known as the Clock End.
 It never lost Leitch’s original 1913 profile, although some incongruous corporate boxes eventually provided partial – if incidental – cover for fans standing underneath.
-Because access was only possible from Avenell Road Hghbury enforced strict segregation much later than many other grounds.
+Access was only possible from Avenell Road, meaning that Arsenal enforced strict segregation much later than many other clubs.

-62,000 people had seen Chelsea’s visit during the Double season.
-But capacity fell alarmingly post-Taylor; even with a smart new double-decker North Bank, only 38,000 seats were available.
-Demand for tickets increased still further when Arsenal won two Premier League and FA Cup doubles, so – with expansion of Highbury proving impractical – the club began to consider alternative sites;
+62,000 people saw Chelsea’s visit during the Double season.
+But – even with a smart new two-tier North Bank – post-Taylor Report capacity fell so dramatically that only 38,000 seats could be squeezed in.
+Demand for tickets increased still further when Arsenal won two further doubles, and with expansion of Highbury proving impractical they began considering alternative sites.

-Ashburton Grove waste recycling centre seemed most suitable.
-Dustcarts once deposited Islington’s rubbish here, before “Stink Trains” took it to be dumped at Welwyn Garden City.
-Arsenal had to fund 2300 homes, provide another waste facility and construct two vast bridges across the Moorgate-Finsbury Park commuter line.
-Their imposing new ground was described by designer Architect Christopher Lee as “beautiful and intimidating.”
+Ashburton Grove recycling centre seemed most suitable.
+Dustcarts had once deposited Islington’s rubbish here; Arsenal were obliged to fund 2300 homes, provide another waste facility and construct two vast bridges across the Moorgate-Finsbury Park commuter line.
+Designer Christopher Lee described their imposing new ground as “beautiful and intimidating.”

 Expensive flats have been built into and around Highbury’s two listed stands.
-As a consequence it remains very much unspoiled; that handsome Art Deco frontage still adorns Avenell Road, while the equally ornate West Stand hides as ever behind Victorian villas on Highbury Hill.
-Gillespie Road station oozes village vibes despite serving thousands of fans before and after every home game
+As a consequence it remains very much unspoiled.
+That handsome Art Deco frontage still adorns Avenell Road, while the equally ornate West Stand hides as ever behind Victorian villas on Highbury Hill.
+Gillespie Road station, meanwhile, oozes suburban vibes despite serving thousands of fans before and after every home game

 The Emirates Stadium’s impressive capacity is still much less than Highbury at its peak.
 But – despite surprisingly similar dimensions – everything seems far more spacious.
 Uncluttered surroundings help create this illusion, as does an elevated situation between two converging railway lines.
-The old clock has been preserved high above one smoked-glass frontage; while self-consciously 1930s-style branding adds quiet dignity not often found at modern stadia.
+The old clock has been preserved high above one smoked-glass frontage, while self-consciously 1930s-style branding adds quiet dignity that modern stadia don’t often possess.

 John and I mooched thoughtfully around both grounds as sudden rain cleared the streets.
 Many people have – quite reasonably – contrasted Highbury’s elegant period charm with its unashamedly consumerist replacement.
-But football simply reflects its societal context.
-If fans today enjoy souvenir shopping more than shouting, will happily pay small fortunes for tickets and don’t mind being used as polyester sandwich boards then who are we to argue?
+But football simply reflects social forces.
+If fans today enjoy souvenir shopping more than shouting, will pay over the odds for tickets and don’t mind being used as polyester sandwich boards, then who are we to argue?

 Flesh and wine

-We wasted no time settling into the Eaglet on Seven Sisters Road.
-This traditional street corner boozer – which dates from Victorian times – was bombed by Zeppelins during World War I. With John as designated driver our early arrival left me happily off the leash; things got even better when I spotted a samosa stand across the street, and my simple heart overflowed to discover that our landlord didn’t mind people bringing in takeaway food.
+We wasted no time settling down at the Eaglet on Seven Sisters Road.
+This was a classic London street-corner boozer that had been bombed by Zeppelins during World War I. With John as designated driver our early arrival left me happily unrestrained; things got even better when I spotted a nearby samosa stand, and my simple heart positively overflowed to discover that the landlord didn’t mind people bringing in takeaway food.

-This long pre-match session made Arsenal’s uniformly bland concourse facilities feel tolerable enough.
-No decent ale, of course, but they did sell small bottles of wine; the helpful attendant decanted three of these into a pint glass to help me save face.
+Our long pre-match session made Arsenal’s uniformly bland concourse facilities feel tolerable enough.
+No decent ale, of course, but they did sell small bottles of wine; the obliging attendant decanted three into a pint glass to make me look edgy.
 Pie and mash – with very Northern gravy – was also on offer.
-In my fuddled state this felt pretty appropriate, although it unsurprisingly turned out quite unlike anything Harry Tate would have recognised.
-By that point I was past caring.
+This unsurprisingly turned out quite unlike anything Harry Tate would have recognised.

 The game